Selling blood tests online for over 15 years.

-Low levels of calcium (hypocalcaemia), however, are usually due to low protein levels, not enough Vitamin D, too much phosphate, kidney disease or hypoparathyroidism - an underactive parathyroid gland.
+Low levels of calcium (hypocalcaemia), are usually due to low protein levels, not enough vitamin D, high phosphate levels, kidney disease or hypoparathyroidism - an underactive parathyroid gland.

 The test is useful for anybody needing to establish levels of calcium in their blood.